-When Will Statewide Patient Record Lookp Be Available?
+When Will Statewide Patient Record Look-Up Be Available?

-Beginning July , will to connect to the SHIN-NY technology and PRL will be available.
+Beginning July 1st, RHIOs will start to connect to the SHIN-NY technology and sPRL will be available.
 To ensure a smooth transition, the RHIOs will be connecting to the SHIN-NY in groups of three.
-This will continue through September.
-By early October, all will be connected to the SHIN-NY and their records will be available to search.
+This will continue through the end of September.
+By early October, all RHIOs will be connected to the SHIN-NY, and their records will be available to search by providers connected to other RHIOs.

-As a RHIO comes onboard, the patient records from that become available to search through Statewide Patient Record Look-Up.
-However, if the patient’s records reside in a that has not yet connected, the PRL search will not show those records yet.
+As a RHIO comes onboard, the patient records from that RHIO become available to search through Statewide Patient Record Look-Up.
+However, if the patient’s records reside in a RHIO that has not yet connected, the sPRL search will not show those records yet.
 More and more data will become available on a rolling basis.
-Once all RHIO are connected in early October, patients records from participating providers can be accessed across the state.
+Once all RHIOs are connected in early October, patients’ records from participating providers can be accessed across the state.

-The schedule for onboarding RHIOS is as follows:
+The schedule for onboarding RHIOS is currently planned as follows:

-Group 1
+Group 1: available week of 8/4

 HealthLinkNY